gabeschenz/ERwin/README.md

  	 - PartitionBy
  	 - SegmentedBy

   Each of these should have a default value of "None".
-Otherwise provide the relevant column names in the appropriate places, and it should generatee accordingly.
+Otherwise provide the relevant column names in the appropriate places, and it should generate accordingly.